 - 2. The student must satisfactorily complete the prescribed studies in his or her chosen curricular program. - 3.
 The student must have a cumulative GPA of at least 2.00. - 4.
 The student must document a grade of at least a "C" in all correspondence or distance courses six weeks prior to graduation and pay the correspondence fee by the published deadline.
 The fee is non-refundable and non-transferrable. - 5.
 The student must document an adequate final score for any CLEP test six weeks prior to graduation. - 6.
 The student must take at least 25% of the degree or certificate coursework at Mid-Atlantic Christian University. - 7.
 The student must file an "Intent to Graduate" for degree or certificate and pay the required graduation fee by the published deadline. - 8.
 The on-campus student graduating in May is expected to participate in the Commencement Service. - 9.
 The student must complete the Christian Service requirements specified by the Student Services Office. - 10.
+All baccalaureate students in the School of Undergraduate Studies must submit a satisfactory Financial Literacy portfolio. - 11.
 Students with a Biblical Studies major must complete, during the semester of his or her graduation, a Bible content test.
 (The test is administered twice in an academic year: first week of school in August; last week of school in May.
-Students should arrange to test during one of these weeks.) - 11.
+Students should arrange to test during one of these weeks.) - 12.
 All baccalaureate students in the School of Undergraduate Studies must complete, during their senior year, the ETS Proficiency Profile (ETSPP) published by the Educational Testing Service (ETS).
 (The test is administered twice in an academic year: first week of school in August; last week of school in May.
 Students should arrange to test during one of these weeks.)